HerrMotz/bachelor-thesis/publication/main.typ

 - Patrick Stahl developed for Clemens Beck
 - Changes / contributions by patrick are clearly marked in Version Control

-#todo[How do I license the code?
-Maybe Rechtsamt fragen.]

 == User Feedback
 // 100% of female users reported that the user interface looked very nice.